she / her / hers

-Whitney Fry, DrPH, MPH is a global health and gender specialist with a particular focus on social science research and positive systems change in complex environments.
+Whitney Fry is a global health and gender specialist with a particular focus on social science research and positive systems change in complex environments.
 Whitney is based in Nairobi, Kenya and offers facilitation, research, and technical assistance to Iris Group clients.
-Her current portfolio includes Uganda Sanitation for Health (S4H), SHOPS Plus Tanzania, and other Iris Group projects.
-The S4H activity includes a formal gender and youth analysis to best infuse gender and youth into existing and future programming, while also strengthening organizational capacity for social inclusion.
-Efforts with SHOPS Plus include training and technical support in best practices and transformative approaches for gender integration, as well as supporting a private provider network for effective gender-based violence (GBV) referral and response across the country.
-Whitney also provided technical assistance and training services to the recently concluded Jordan Communication, Advocacy, and Policy (J-CAP) project to increase demand for family planning and reproductive health services in the country.
+Her current portfolio includes the WASHPaLS Workplace MHM Action Research in Kenya and Ethiopia where she serves as Regional Advisor, providing technical and strategic oversight on MHM action research in the private sector in Kenya and political economy analysis activities in Ethiopia.
+Previous efforts include WASHPaLS Kenya RAPID performance evaluation; SHOPS Plus Tanzania Private Sector gender-based violence (GBV) Network; Citywide Inclusive Sanitation (CWIS) Zambia and Uganda; Uganda Sanitation for Health Activity (USHA); and Jordan Communication, Advocacy, and Policy (J-CAP) project.
+In these various roles, Whitney provided strategic gender and social inclusion technical insight, with a transformative lens, to program research and evaluations, gender analyses, training and facilitation, and pilot initiatives.
+Efforts with SHOPS Plus Tanzania, for example, included training and technical support in best practices and transformative approaches for gender integration, as well as supporting a private provider network for effective GBV referral and response across the country.
+The USHA activity included a formal gender and youth analysis to best infuse gender and youth into existing and future programming, while also strengthening organizational capacity for social inclusion.
+Other recent work included providing technical assistance and training services to the Jordan Communication, Advocacy, and Policy (J-CAP) project to increase demand for family planning and reproductive health services in the country.